Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Provisional Trust Manifesto.md

 Jordan wrote frantically for about two hours, downloading the essence of the revelation and its general contours and plan.

-It was akin to the first "back of the napkin" sketch an Architect might do, before progressively creating the [[Meta Project Plans and Specifications|Plans and Specifications]] over the coming years, and then overseeing their implementation into Reality.
+It was akin to the first "back of the napkin" sketch an Architect might do, before progressively creating the [[Lionsberg Plans and Specifications|Plans and Specifications]] over the coming years, and then overseeing their implementation into Reality.

 After 33 years of building Consciousness and pondering, there was finally a tangible and concrete [[Path]], [[Milestones]], and [[Program of Action]] that _might work_.